-One such page called "BIG CAT" uploaded this Disney Smashmouth montage late last year with the description "whoever made this thank you":
+One such viral video you're probably familiar with is this Disney Smashmouth montage uploaded by a page called "BIG CAT" late last year with the description "whoever made this thank you":

-"There's really nothing you can do to stop people re-uploading stuff," Elliot from Deerstalker Pictures told me.
+"There's really nothing you can do to stop people re-uploading stuff," Elliot from Deerstalker Pictures told Gizmodo.
 "When our stuff gets stolen our best option is to just kick up a stink in the comments section and hijack the post."
-Deerstalker Pictures has also posted about this phenomenon publicly, expressing the same frustration with the lack of options Facebook provides:
+Deerstalker Pictures has also posted about this phenomenon publicly, expressing the same frustration with the lack of options Facebook provides for creators:

 One creator who has been accepted as a partner, Nick Acott of Sneaky Zebra, says that the content protection is "pretty solid", but the process of submitting videos to the program can be tedious.
 Uploading new videos requires checking options in a separate "Rights Manager" tab, while getting old videos protected requires uploading and maintaining an unpublished reference library of your content.

 Deerstalker Pictures, who haven't applied for Rights Manager, still question whether it would be worth the time.
 "You have to upload your own video for it to match against others, but most of the freebooted videos have those black bars at the top and bottom with "WHO DID THIS ? ? ?" written on it."

 Facebook hasn't yet shown any inclination towards removing or banning particular pages that are known to be serial offenders, though it has allegedly cracked down on small musicians uploading cover versions on the site.

 While freebooting remains a huge thorn in the side of Youtube's creators, causing them to miss out on hundreds of thousands, even millions of potential views, monetisation could make this an even bigger problem.
-Many of the offenders are Facebook power users -- with huge follower counts, verified badges and little regard for copyright law -- are there adequate restrictions in place to stop them from monetising other people's videos, or even using Rights Manager against the actual creators?
+Many of the offenders are Facebook power users with huge follower counts, verified badges and little regard for copyright law.
+Are there adequate restrictions in place to stop them from monetising other people's videos, or even using Rights Manager against the actual creators?

 Direct monetisation has long been a concern of video creators and critics of freebooting.
 Back in 2015, Business Insider spoke to viral video creator Jay Lichtenberger, often a victim of freebooting.
 While Rights Manager had not yet been implemented at the time, Lichtenberger suggested that he would consider filing a class-action lawsuit if freebooters were allowed to directly monetise content they did not own.

-Unlike YouTube and, to a lesser extent, Instagram, who welcomed, embraced and supported the content creators that gave their platforms life, Facebook continues to demand money from its creators just so that a fraction of their fans will be able to view the post -- and yet it still puts in only the bare minimum of effort to protect creators' copyrights.
+Unlike YouTube and to a lesser extent Instagram welcomed, embraced and supported the content creators that gave their platforms life, Facebook continues to demand money from its creators so just a fraction of their fans will be able to actually view the post.
+Yet it still puts in only the bare minimum of effort to protect creators' copyrights.

 "I don’t want to bad-mouth Facebook, but it’s harder to be a successful content creator on Facebook."
 SketchShe's Shae-Lee Shackleford told Forbes late last year.
 "I’ve seen a big shift in views and engagement.
 Now, only a small percentage of our fans who like our page see our videos organically in our feed.
 Facebook demands payment to 'boost' videos, which is wrong and unfair."

 Freebooting isn't going anywhere fast, and I doubt it will without some effort on Facebook's part.
 So here's a message to Facebook: please clean up your stolen content and known freebooters before you try to make even more money off your content creators.